brettcannon/WWBD/README.md

 - Handle no interpreter pre-selected.
 - Handle a non-global interpreter already being selected.
+- Handle empty workspace (create `requirements.txt` file w/ comment explaining what the file is for).
 - Figure out how to handle multi-root workspaces.
 - Detect `$VIRTUAL_ENV` being set.
 - Create a conda environment from `environment.yml`.